mitanshu7/ansible_workstation/README.md

 3. Make the code more efficient for:
     1. Chrome
     2. miniforge
 4. Have a list of flags for software to be installed.
+5. Documentation for individual playbooks and configurations.

 ### **Additional Information:**

-* This repository uses Ansible roles (optional) to organize configurations for specific functionalities.
+* This repository uses Ansible roles to organize configurations for specific functionalities.
-* Documentation for individual playbooks and configurations can be found within the respective files (optional).
-* Consider using a version control system (like Git) to manage your configurations.
 * Shoutout to LearnLinuxTV for all the resources!

 ### **Disclaimer:**